timocock/Bonami/docs/developer_guide.md

 ## Introduction

-BonAmi is an mDNS (multicast DNS) and DNS-SD (DNS Service Discovery) implementation for AmigaOS, designed to provide service discovery capabilities similar to Apple's Bonjour.
+BonAmi is an mDNS (multicast DNS) and DNS-SD (DNS Service Discovery) implementation for AmigaOS 3.x and 4.x, designed to provide service discovery capabilities similar to Apple's Bonjour.
 This guide will help you understand how to use the BonAmi library in your applications.

+## Architecture

+BonAmi follows a client-server architecture:

+- **Library (`bonami.library`)**: A thin client library that provides a simple API for applications to interact with the mDNS daemon.
+The library is stateless and handles message passing to the daemon.

+- **Daemon (`Bonami`)**: A background process that manages all mDNS operations, including:
+  - Service registration and discovery
+  - Network interface management
+  - State management
+  - Resource management
+  - Memory pools for long-lived objects

 ## Features

-- mDNS protocol implementation (RFC 6762)
-- DNS-SD support (RFC 6763)
 - Service registration and discovery
+- Support for TXT records
-- Service conflict resolution
+- Automatic service conflict resolution
-- Per-interface service management
-- DNS record caching
+- Service monitoring and updates
+- Thread-safe operations
-- Host name management
+- Memory pool management
-- IPv4 support (local network)
+- AmigaOS 3.x and 4.x support

 ## Getting Started